Common Cottongrass flowers

 Common Cottongrass is ideally suited for growing in a pond, water garden or patio water container, and is recommended for the following landscape applications;

 - Mass Planting

 - Water Gardens

 Planting & Growing

 This plant should only be grown in full sunlight.
 As an aquatic plant, it requires a suitable water garden environment and will benefit from special planting and ongoing care practices; consult one of our in-store experts for further details and instructions.
 It is particular about its soil conditions, with a strong preference for rich, acidic soils.
 It is somewhat tolerant of urban pollution.
-This species is not originally from North America.
+This species is native to parts of North America.
 It can be propagated by division.

 Common Cottongrass is a fine choice for the water garden, but it is also a good selection for planting in outdoor pots and containers.
 With its upright habit of growth, it is best suited for use as a 'thriller' in the 'spiller-thriller-filler' container combination; plant it near the center of the pot, surrounded by smaller plants and those that spill over the edges.
+It is even sizeable enough that it can be grown alone in a suitable container.
 Note that when grown in outdoor pots and containers, aquatic plants like this one will require a special growing environment that meets their requirement for consistent moisture.